If you're thinking about taking a trip to see the Canadian Rockies by train on the Rocky Mountaineer, don't think any

 We arrived a little later than expected as the freight trains take precedence on the tracks and we had to wait for them to pass in a couple of places.

 We arrived in Banff at about 8 pm, just in time to check-in to the Moose Hotel & Suites.
 A rustic hotel with upscale amenities, this is where to stay in Banff if you're looking for a 4-star but casual experience.

 My sister skis a lot in Whistler, and I can't wait to tell her about Banff.
 Less crowded, less expensive, and right in Banff National Park, this little city has everything you could need and small-town charm.

-Saltlik Steak House is off the hook delicious, and with so many choices it was hard to decide where to begin.
+Saltlik Steak House was crazy delicious, and with so many choices it was hard to decide where to begin.
 The bison was exquisite and the calamari so light and tender.

 They know how to make the perfect martini, too.